 According to OSAC (Overseas Security Advisory Council), Tulum is moderately safe to visit and travelers should exercise increased caution in the area.
 Their advisories include concerns such as cartel activity, Covid-19, contaminated water, and natural disasters.

 While the U.S. State Department does not have a Tulum-specific advisory, the advisory for Quintana Roo encourages travelers to “exercise increased caution due to crime.”
 You should also review the agency’s general country-wide advisory for the latest recommendations before booking your trip to Mexico.

 Let’s dive into the various Tulum safety concerns to consider a little deeper:

 Covid-19 Safety in Tulum

-As of summer 2022, like many other places in the world, Covid 19 restrictions have been drastically reduced in the Mexican state of Quintana Roo.
+As of early 2023, like many other places in the world, Covid 19 restrictions have been drastically reduced and eliminated in the Mexican state of Quintana Roo.
 Of course, Covid still exists and it’s something to be cognizant of, but cases are relatively low.

 Still, it’s a good idea to check Mexico’s Covid-19 vaccination and infection rates for the most up-to-date information at the time of your visit.

 In Mexico, the pandemic has been managed via a four-tiered stoplight system that is updated by the government every two weeks.
 Red is essentially lockdown, orange and yellow equal various restrictions, and green is a more relaxed state of restrictions.

 You can find Tulum’s latest stoplight color on the Quintana Roo municipal site.
 It’s in Spanish, but the colors are obvious.
 Note that Tulum is in the north region (“Region Norte”).